Zaaki, Converge head Tramway Stakes nominations

 Zaaki will commence his 2022 Cox Plate (2040m) campaign the same way he started last year when he lines up in Saturday’s Tramway Stakes (1400m) at Royal Randwick.

-Zaaki has not raced since his shock defeat in the Group 1 Cup (2000m) in May, but his trainer has given him two barrier trials and a course-proper gallop in order to knock some of the freshness out of him in preparation for his first-up task.
+Zaaki has not raced since his shock defeat in the Group 1 Doomben Cup (2000m) in May, but his trainer has given him two barrier trials and a course-proper gallop in order to knock some of the freshness out of him in preparation for his first-up task.

 Standing in his way is multiple Group 1 winner Converge, who has also had two eye-catching barrier trials.

-Four-year-old Profondo is also among the nominations, but he is more than likely going to run in the Stakes (1600m) instead, where he tops the betting at +250 following his first-up third in the Group 1 Winx Stakes (1400m).
+Four-year-old Profondo is also among the nominations, but he is more than likely going to run in the (1600m) instead, where he tops the betting at +250 following his first-up third in the Group 1 Winx Stakes (1400m).

 Of the last 10 editions of the Chelmsford, Chris Waller and John O’Shea have won eight between them.
 This year Waller has a third of the field, while O’Shea will start just one runner in Benaud, who was impressive in the Winx Stakes when first-up.